Equidistribution of $q$-orbits of closed geodesics: Introduction

-to the additive twists $L(1/2,f,x)$ where $x=\psi(a)\infty$.
-This requires a delicate analytic estimate relying on the Fourier expansion of automorphic forms and is responsible for the fact that we only get $\log$-savings in (\ref{eq:first}).
-The result now follows by subconvexity bounds due to Blomer and Harcos \cite{BlomerHarcos08} as well as another application of the fine scale distribution of $(\tfrac{a}{q},\tfrac{\overline{a}}{q})$ on the torus $(\R/\Z)^2$ to deal with the singular case where $(a+\overline{a}\modulo q)$ is {\lq\lq}small{\rq\rq}.
+and the additive twists $L(1/2,f,x)$ where $x=\psi(a)\infty$.
+Proving this requires a delicate analytic estimate relying on the Fourier expansion of automorphic forms and is responsible for the fact that we only get $\log$-savings in (\ref{eq:first}).
+The result now follows by the subconvexity bound $L(1/2,f,\chi)\ll_{f,\eps} q^{3/8+\eps}$ for $\chi \modulo q$ due to Blomer and Harcos \cite{BlomerHarcos08} as well as another application of the fine scale distribution of $(\tfrac{a}{q},\tfrac{\overline{a}}{q})$ on the torus $(\R/\Z)^2$ to deal with the singular case where $(a+\overline{a}\modulo q)$ is {\lq\lq}small{\rq\rq}.
+The condition that $|H|>q^\delta$ with $\delta>7/8$ in Theorem \ref{thm:first} comes exactly from the subconvexity exponent available, see the proof of Theorem \ref{thm:weylsums} for more details.
+If one assumes the best-possible bound, the Generalized Lindel\"{o}f Hypothesis, then equidistribution holds as long as $\delta>1/2$.
+We however believe that any $\delta>0$ suffices, see Conjecture \ref{conj:sparse} below.

-In the proof of Theorem \ref{thm:second} we also apply a vector space version of Weyl's Criterion which reduces the problem to checking a certain convergence after pairing with a basis for the dual of $H_1(Y_0(N),\R)$.
-In particular the dual is given by weight $2$ holomorphic forms and the main term comes from the Eisenstein element.
+In the proof of Theorem \ref{thm:second} we apply a vector space version of Weyl's Criterion (Lemma \ref{lem:WCvector}) which reduces the problem to checking a certain convergence after pairing with a basis for the dual of $H_1(Y_0(N),\R)$.
+This dual is given by weight $2$ holomorphic forms and the main term comes from the Eisenstein element.
 The contributions from holomorphic cuspidal Hecke eigenforms of weight $2$ are bounded exactly as in the context of Theorem \ref{thm:first} (in fact the Weyl sums are literally the same).
-The lower bound for the Eisenstein contribution is achieved using an explicit version of the Birch--Stevens formula for the Eisenstein class as well a positivity argument and lower bounds for Dirichlet $L$-functions at $s=1$.
+The lower bound for the Eisenstein contribution is achieved using an explicit version of the Birch--Stevens formula for the Eisenstein class as well as a positivity argument and lower bounds for Dirichlet $L$-functions at $s=1$, see Section \ref{sec:Eiscontri}.